pkgranholt/Improved-search-for-used-cars/Presentation.md

 crash$model_y <- ifelse(crash$model_y == 'ab 2003', '2003 - 2017', crash$model_y)
 ```

 Now all dates are in a YYYY - YYYY format.
-From there it's easy to divide this into two separate columns.
+From there it's easy to divide the years into two separate columns.

 ```r
 crash$model_y_start <- as.integer(substr(crash$model_y, 1, 4))